GT 101

 Configuration: steel monocoque coupe chassis.
 Engine: 255 indy.
 Trans: Colotti T-37 4 speed.
 Delivered to Ford/FAV, Slough, England.

-The original Ford GT or GT40 as we call even the early prototype cars now, chassis GT 101 was supplied by Abby Panels in coventry on march 16th 1976.
+The original Ford GT or GT40 as we call even the early prototype cars now, chassis GT 101 was supplied by Abby Panels in coventry.
 It was built in only 16 days.
 It was announced to the press on April 1st 1964 at a hotel near Heathrow airport, London England.

 Any one have photos or film of this event?
 Hard to believe no photos exist of such an important affair in the world of motor racing.